START

 Follow up phase

-Following the results of START all participants were offered treatment if they were not already on antiretroviral therapy, and initially were all to be followed, as planned until 2016.
-Following additional funding the follow up has been extended to address another important question
+Following the results of START all participants were offered treatment if they were not already on antiretroviral therapy, and initially were all to be followed as planned until 2016.
+Following additional funding the follow up was extended to address another important question:

 'Are there long-term consequences from having delayed ART treatment?'

-Only START can address this question reliably by comparing the immediate and deferred ART groups for rates of the START primary composite outcome for the calendar period 2016 to 2021.
+The START trial was uniquely placed to address this question reliably by comparing the immediate and deferred ART groups for rates of the START primary composite outcome for the calendar period 2016 to 2021.

 Type of study